Menu

 Thoughtful handles

 Thoughtfully added cookware handles can help you to safely move around pots as you’re cooking.
 But some are better than others.
 The handle should be securely fastened to the side of the pan or pot using rivets (more common) or welds.
 It should stay cool to the touch when on the stove.
 A rubberized or silicone handle will help in this regard and provide a more comfortable grip.
+An ergonomic design also makes a handle easy to grasp.

 Lid considerations

-All saucepans, stockpots, and Dutch ovens should have their own durable lids.
+All saucepans, stockpots and Dutch ovens should have their own durable lids.
 A cookware set receives extra points from us if the lids also fit the fry and sauté pans.

 Lids should fit tightly to keep steam and food inside the pan.
 Those made of tempered glass allow you to monitor the cooking process without interrupting it by constantly having to lift the lid.